yasoob/nrc-exporter/README.md

 ## Installation

-You can install this program from GitHub.
+I am working on publishing this as a package on PyPI but till then you can install this program from GitHub.
 Just clone the repo, install the dependencies and run it.

 - Clone it: